 The remaining camera stations that complete the CCTV system specified for the KOGAS project include the established, and industry-proven, COEX Ex-d certified camera stations.

 One of the five vessels is the first LU2 ice-class LNGC ever to be undertaken by DSME.
 It is well known that the construction of an ice-class LNGC requires greater engineering skills, because the steel and equipment installed on the vessel must withstand cold conditions.
 In particular, the machinery and equipment installed on the exposed weather deck should be able to operate in an air temperature of -25°C. Furthermore, the vessel can sail on water covered with 0.6m of ice.

 Successful solutions around the globe

-Synectics’ 30 years of experience in providing systems for adverse environments proved invaluable when providing a solution for this particular vessel, which uses their robust and tough camera stations.
-COEX camera stations and Synectics control equipment can operate in these challenging conditions and demonstrate Synectics' capabilities to meet the exacting requirements of our clients.
+Synectics’ 30 years of experience in providing systems for adverse environments proved invaluable when providing a solution for this particular vessel, which uses the robust and tough camera stations.
+COEX camera stations and Synectics control equipment can operate in these challenging conditions, demonstrating Synectics' capabilities to meet the exacting requirements of its clients.

 These five LNG vessels will be used to bulk ship LNG between Yemen and Russia’s Sakhalin-2 project to KOGAS import terminals at PyongTaek, Incheon, and Tong Yeong.

-Paul Webb, Chief Executive of Synectics, credited the contract award to the ongoing relationship with each shipbuilder combined with Synectics’ presence in Korea, via local agent Stein Sohn Korea, stating “Synectics can provide local commissioning and service for our customers as well as prompt responses to any enquiry, which is a valuable asset to both Synectics and the customer.”
+Darren Alder, Divisional Director, Synectics, credited the contract award to the ongoing relationship with each shipbuilder combined with Synectics’ presence in Korea, via local agent Stein Sohn Korea, stating: “Synectics can provide local commissioning and service for our customers as well as prompt responses to any enquiry, which is a valuable asset to both Synectics and the customer.”